grafana/grafana/docs/sources/tutorials/authproxy.md

 ##### Grafana Container

-For this example, we use the offical Grafana docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)
+For this example, we use the official Grafana docker image available at [Docker Hub](https://hub.docker.com/r/grafana/grafana/)

 * Create a file `grafana.ini` with the following contents